Moving To and Living in Costa Rica

 There are many recreation and health centers, private and public, and 18 and 9 hole golf courses.
 Many courses are under construction by various resort developers.
 Tennis and basketball are popular.
 Whitewater rafting, kayaking, horseback riding, water sports, hiking, bicycling and many other sports are popular and well provided for.

-There are hundreds of miles of world class sand beaches in various colors.
-The ocean temperature is warm – well over 80 F – year round.
-Surfing is world famous.
+There are hundreds of miles of world-class sand beaches in various colors.
+The ocean temperature is warm – well over 80 F – year-round.
+Surfing is world-famous.

 Costa Rica is in an earthquake zone.
 While there are many recorded earthquakes per year, only about half a dozen can be felt.
 There are no hurricanes, but heavy rains may cause flooding.
 There are several active volcanoes, the most active of which is Arenal.
 It erupts almost continuously, without causing damage.
-There have been loss of life and damage caused by volcanic eruptions in the past.
+There has been a loss of life and damage caused by volcanic eruptions in the past.

 Violent crime is low.
 In the San Jose area break-ins of unoccupied cars and buildings are common, and care is necessary.
 The police do not differ in their treatment of foreigners or citizens.
 Generally the police will not come to a break-in until the victim goes to their office and files a report.